ir-nlp-csui/etos/README.md

   * Initial dataset

 ## Acknowledgments
-* XXX v1.0 was built by M. Nirwan Samsuri for his master thesis at Faculty of Computer Science, Universitas Indonesia in 2022.
+* ETOS v1.0 was built by M. Nirwan Samsuri for his master thesis at Faculty of Computer Science, Universitas Indonesia in 2022.

 ## References